-In 2020, the Foundation adopted Accounting Standards Update (ASU) No. 201808 - Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made, which clarifies how to (1) evaluate whether transactions should be accounted for as contributions (nonreciprocal transactions) within the scope of Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance such as ASU No. 201409, Revenue from Contracts with Customers (Topic 606), and (2) determining whether a contribution is conditional, evidenced by a donor-imposed stipulation as a barrier that must be overcome before the recipient is entitled to the assets transferred or promised, and that gives the donor a right of return of the assets if the barrier is not overcome.
-There were no material changes to the financial statements as a result of implementing this standard.
+In 2020, the Foundation adopted FASB ASU No. 2018 08 - Not for Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made, which clarifies how to (1) evaluate whether transactions should be accounted for as contributions (nonreciprocal transactions) within the scope of Topic 958, Not for Profit Entities, or as exchange (reciprocal) transactions subject to other guidance such as ASU No. 2014 09, Revenue from Contracts with Customers (Topic 606), and (2) determine whether a contribution is conditional, evidenced by a donor imposed stipulation as a barrier that must be overcome before the recipient is entitled to the assets transferred or promised, and that gives the donor a right of return of the assets if the barrier is not overcome.
+There were no material changes to the financial statements as a result of adopting these standards.